eflumerf/styleguide/dune-daq-cppguide.md

 a well-designed overload set.
 </details>

-<a name="Function_Overloading"></a>

-### Function Overloading [DUNE VERSION]
+### Default Arguments [DUNE VERSION]

-If a function is overloaded by the argument types alone, make sure its behavior is very similar across the types, especially if the types are themselves similar (e.g., std::string vs. const char*)

-If the behavior is noticeably different, prefer different function names.
+Default arguments are allowed on non-virtual functions when the default is guaranteed to always have the same value.
+Always define the value of the argument in the header, as it's part of the function's interface.

 ### Default Arguments [GOOGLE VERSION]